 Get approved the obligatory case-assignment in groups of maximum three students.

 Brealey, Richard A., Stewart C. Myers & Alan J. Marcus, Fundamentals of Corporate Finance, McGraw-Hill/Irwin, latest edition.

-In addition, a few chapters from a Norwegian textbook will be included in the course compendium (dealing with some specific issues relevant for projects in Norway)
+In addition, a few chapters from a Norwegian textbook will be included (dealing with some specific issues relevant for projects in Norway).

 Will be given by the lecturers on request.